 Backlog - Our Medical and Scientific Imaging segment companies have lead times of up to several months on many of their product sales, although standard products are often shipped within two weeks of receipt of order.
 Blanket purchase orders are placed by certain OEM and end-users, with continuing requirements for fulfillment over specified periods of time.
-The segment's backlog of firm unfilled orders, including blanket purchase orders, totaled \$103.8 million at December 31, 2010, as compared to \$73.7 million at December 31, 2009.
+The segment's backlog of firm unfilled orders shippable within twelve months, including blanket purchase orders, totaled \$118.6 million at December 31, 2011, as compared to \$103.8 million at December 31, 2010.